-Prime Minister of India launched Startup India Initiative in the year 2016.
+The Prime Minister of India launched the Startup India Initiative in the year 2016.
 It changed the definition of a startup in terms of the scale and the horizon.
-The idea is to increase wealth and employability through increasing entrepreneurial spirit.
-They have given startups tax benefit under this scheme and 798 applicants have got the benefit of the tax break.
-The Department of Industrial Policy and Promotion has taken up this initiative and is working on this project.
+The idea is to increase wealth and employability by giving wings to the entrepreneurial spirit.
+The government given startups tax benefit under this scheme and 798 applicants made use of the tax break.
+The Department of Industrial Policy and Promotion is maintaining this initiative and is treating it as a long term project.
 Moreover, the overall age limit for startups has increased from two years to seven years.
-And for biotechnology firms, the age limit is ten years from the date of incorporation now.
-It is one of the best Indian government startup schemes for entrepreneurs as it is providing lots of policies for entrepreneurship programs.
+And for biotechnology firms, the age limit is ten years from the date of incorporation.
+It is one of the best Indian government startup schemes for entrepreneurs as it is providing several policies for entrepreneurship programs.

-The government has made continuous efforts to improve social and economic life in rural areas of India.
-Since 56% of the Indian population live in rural areas, the government is promoting entrepreneurship and innovation in this area.
-The scheme, ASPIRE aims at increasing employment, reducing poverty and improving innovation in rural India.
+The government has made continuous efforts to improve the social and economic aspects life in rural areas of India.
+Since 56% of the Indian population lives in the rural areas, the government is promoting entrepreneurship and innovation in this sector.
+The ASPIRE scheme aims at increasing employment, reducing poverty, and improving innovation in rural India.
 However, the main idea is to promote the agro-business Industry.
 The Ministry of Medium and Small Enterprises has tried to get economic development at the grassroots level.
 The total budget plan is of Rs.
 62.5 crores for the years 2014-2016.

 Also read: Startup Hubs in India